astropy/pyvo/docs/mivot/viewer.rst

 In this case, it is up to the user to ensure that the read data rows are those mapped by the Mivot annotations.

-Mivot/Mango as a direct gateway from data to astropy SkyCoord
+Mivot/Mango as a Direct Gateway from Data to Astropy SkyCoord
 -------------------------------------------------------------

 A straightforward way to make the most of the annotations is to use